President's Emergency Plan for AIDS Relief: Funding freeze and waiver

-On January 20, 2025, President Trump signed an executive order to withdraw the United States from the World Health Organization.
-Also on January 20, 2025, President Trump signed an executive order to freeze foreign aid for 90 days.

-On January 24, 2025, the U.S. State Department announced a comprehensive freeze on new funding for most foreign aid programs worldwide, excluding emergency food aid and military assistance to Israel and to Egypt.
+On January 20, 2025, President Trump signed an executive order to withdraw the United States from the World Health Organization and a separate order freezing foreign aid for 90 days.
+On January 24, the State Department announced a comprehensive freeze on new funding for most foreign aid programs worldwide, with exemptions for emergency food aid and military assistance to Israel and Egypt, but not for PEPFAR.
+The freeze halted PEPFAR activities and took its computer systems offline.

-At the beginning, this freeze affected billions of dollars allocated for health, education, development, and other aid initiatives, with no exemptions for programs like PEPFAR.

-Waiver for PEPFAR, in theory

-On January 28, 2025 the Trump administration granted a waiver for essential medicines and medical services, temporarily restoring a global HIV treatment program that they had suspended the previous week.
-U.S. Secretary of State Marco Rubio announced the waiver, which appeared to permit the distribution of HIV medications.
+On January 28, the administration granted a waiver for essential medicines and medical services, including HIV medicines, but it remained unclear whether the waiver covered preventive drugs or additional services provided through PEPFAR.

-But in practice, maybe only 50% of the money flowed

-In addition, it remained unclear whether the waiver covered preventive drugs or additional services provided through PEPFAR.
-On February 4, 2025, Senator Bill Cassidy (R-Louisiana), who is a medical doctor, posted that money for PEPFAR did not seem to be flowing.
-Through mid-April 2025, for example, the country of Zambia had not had its PEPFAR program restarted.

-In July 2025, four Congressional aides reported that cuts by the Trump administration had put many contracts on hold, that many of the promised waivers did not translate to action, and that an estimated 50% of budgeted money did not flow to providers.

-Back in February 2025, President Trump's task force "Department of Government Efficiency (DOGE)" had engaged in such actions as large staff layoffs and the seizure of finance systems, which essentially led to the collapse of USAID by April.
+In February 2025, President Trump's task force "Department of Government Efficiency (DOGE)" had engaged in such actions as large staff layoffs and the seizure of finance systems, which essentially led to the collapse of USAID by April.
 The disruption to PEPFAR went further than advocated in Project 2025, which instead had praised PEPFAR as "America's most successful aid program."

+Later estimates indicated that only about half of PEPFAR programs restarted in February.
+For example, Zambia had not had its PEPFAR program restarted by mid-April.
+In July 2025, four congressional aides said that many contracts had remained on hold, that promised waivers had not always translated into resumed services, and that about 50% of budgeted PEPFAR funding had not reached providers.